Sunday, July 30, 2017

 Make sure your changes in verb tense are consistent with your point of view and the mood of your story:

-are the heartbeat of your writing.
-They keep your story moving, enliven it and
+Used skillfully, verbs are the heartbeat of your writing.
+They keep your story moving, enliven it and carry the action.

 If you have trouble with verb endings, review the rules in a good grammar textbook: